igorski/drunk-dragon-vs-the-drag-queens/README.md

 Move positioning utilities out of world-factory and into util so it can be reused in building-factor (we need to position the bed on a free spot)

-* Character interaction wrap all messages in slur
 * Alternate colour scheme for bar/hotel floors inside buildings
 * World-factory > Overground-factory ??
 * Add explanation to first drunk dragon fight